 However, the lender may be required to re-allocate liability when a Court makes an order binding on a third party (such as the lender) pursuant to the Family Law Amendment Act 2003 (Cth).

-For more information on dividing your shared assets in a divorce or separation read our article here.
+Read our article for more information Dividing your shared assets in a divorce or separation.

 How does NAB handle these types of orders?